Desigveloper/alx-low_level_programming/0x0A-argc_argv/README.md

 The program prints the result of the multiplication, followed by a new line.
 If the program does not receive two arguments, the program should print Error, followed by a new line, and return 1

+4-add.c: A program that adds all positive numbers provided as argument.
+Prints the result, followed by a new line If no number is passed to the program, print 0, followed by a new line If one of the number contains symbols that are not digits, print Error, followed by a new line, and return 1